Jeff T. Jefferson Parker Jeff

 Credit: Marion Ettlinger

-T. Jefferson Parker was born in Los Angeles and has lived all of his life in Southern California.
-Those who don't call him Mr. Parker, call him Jeff.
-The "T" is silent because, in fact, it's simply a letter of the alphabet.
-Jeff's mom claimed the T would look better on the door of the President.
-Good thing for us he prefers writing novels to dabbling in politics.
-Jeff Parker was educated in public schools in Orange County, and took a bachelor's degree in English from the University of California, Irvine, in 1976.
-He was honored in 1992 as the Distinguished Alumnus.
+T. Jefferson Parker was born in Los Angeles and has lived all his life in Southern California.
+He was educated in public schools in Orange County, and earned a bachelor's degree in English from the University of California, Irvine, in 1976.

-Parker's first novel, LAGUNA HEAT, written on evenings and weekends while he worked as a journalist, was published to rave reviews and made into an HBO movie starring Harry Hamlin, Jason Robards and Rip Torn.
-The paperback made The New York Times Bestseller list in 1986.
+Laguna Heat, was written on evenings and weekends while he worked as a reporter, and was published to rave reviews and made into an HBO movie starring Harry Hamlin, Jason Robards and Rip Torn.

-Parker's following novels—all dealing with crime, life and death in sunny Southern California—were published to rave reviews and appeared on many bestseller lists.
-His writing has been called "potent and irresistible" (L.A.
-Times) and "resonant, literate and powerful" (Kirkus).
+Parker's following novels -- all dealing with crime, life and death in sunny Southern California -- were published to rave reviews and appeared on many bestseller lists.
+His writing has been called "potent and irresistible" (Los Angeles Times), and "resonant, literate and powerful" (Kirkus).
 The New York Times wrote that "T. Jefferson Parker is a powerhouse writer."
-Writing in the Washington Post, reviewer Carolyn See called THE TRIGGERMAN'S DANCE "a masterpiece."
-WHERE SERPENTS LIE and THE BLUE HOUR appeared for five weeks on the L.A.
-Times bestseller list.
-RED LIGHT and SILENT JOE made number one on that list in May of 2000 and 2001, respectively and SILENT JOE went on to win the Mystery Writers of America's Edgar Award for Best Novel and the Los Angeles Times Book Prize for Best Mystery/Thriller.
-COLD PURSUIT was named Novel of the Year by the Southern California Booksellers Association.
-CALIFORNIA GIRL won Jeff his second Best Novel Edgar.
+Writing in the Washington Post, critic Carolyn See called

 His novels are: